This post was originally published on April 15, 2019 and updated on July 8, 2020 to reflect the most recent information.

-Not all custom outdoor kitchens are alike.
-Their structure and base vary as do the materials they are comprised of, enabling them to endure high temperatures and weather conditions.
-Construction options include concrete block, brick, wood or stainless steel.
-Based on these choices, the level of complexity during construction also varies most often requiring a trade profession to install them.
+The construction process of an outdoor kitchen can be complicated.
+Construction options include concrete block, brick, wood, or stainless steel.
+Based on these choices, the level of complexity during construction also varies, most often requiring a trade profession to install them.

 Once they’ve selected the outdoor kitchen layout and design of their choice – concrete, brick, wood-framed or stainless steel securing a professional installer will ensure safety and durability.